 - Orvium: a fresh and exciting new preprint server, with a very intuitive interface and innovative review process that puts the power back in the author’s hands.

 - PsyArXiv: allows publishing preprints in the field of psychology.
 It was launched in 2016 by Cornell University.
 PrePubMed: indexes preprints from PeerJ Preprints, Figshare, bioRxiv, and F1000Research (other preprint servers).

-Preprint Servers will be with scholars for the foreseeable future.
-It's still hard to say where it exactly fits into the scholarly world.
-With the launch of Discrete Analysis and other overlay journals, the gap between preprint servers and academic publishing is no longer as wide as it was before.
+Preprint Servers will be available to scholars for the foreseeable future.
+However, it's still hard to say where they fit in the scholarly world.
+But with the launch of Discrete Analysis and other overlay journals, the gap between preprint servers and academic publishing isn’t as wide as it used to be.

-As academia moves towards an open-access future, preprints servers will continue to be widely accepted and called upon in different ways.
+As academia moves towards an Open Access future, preprint servers will continue to be widely accepted and called upon in different ways.